IbriRima/Sammani-PoC/README.md

 - Orientation: vertical

 ## Contacts
-These are the various individuals and entities that helped us on this process
+These are the various individuals and entities that may help us go further in this project by providinng us with other recorded videos
 - Association Voix du Sourd de Tunisie.
 - Association Tunisienne des Interprètes en Langues des Signes.
-- Syrine Ben Othman (Family doctor).